Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Model, Objectives, and Main Results

+\paragraph{Performance Incentivization:} In light of the above model, the first natural objective for the principal is to accumulate revenue at the level of $\maxall$, i.e., have $P(n) \ge \maxall n- o(n)$.
+To do that the principal has to use an algorithm (mechanism) that is \emph{performance incentivizing}, i.e., obtaining top performance revenue at equilibrium.
+More specifically, let the strategy profile over the arms be $S=(S_1,\dots,S_k)$ then we should have:

-We now give a clear definition of our notion of equilibrium.
-Note that our notion has similarities to that of \cite{braverman2019multiarmed} although different: \begin{definition} \textbf{Asymptotic Equilibrium:} For mechanism $\mech$, a strategy profile $S$ is an asymptotic equilibrium if given any arm $i \in [k]$ we have:
+We write $P(n,S)$ when we want to emphasize the revenue's dependence on the strategy.
+Now we formalize our notions of equilibrium.
+Note that our notions have similarities to that of \cite{braverman2019multiarmed}: \begin{definition} \textbf{Asymptotic Equilibrium:} A strategy profile $S$ is an asymptotic equilibrium if given any arm $i \in [k]$ we have: